nextstrain/auspice/docs/narratives/introduction.md

 * Not all state is mirrored in the URLs (for instance, map bounds are not set in the URL).
 This limits what views can be defined by paragraphs in the narratives.

+* The frontmatter parsing will be extended to allow arrays of authors (etc).
 Take a look at the [GitHub issues tagged as related to narrative functionality](https://github.com/nextstrain/auspice/labels/narratives) for a potentially more up-to-date list of these.